djalbat/easy/README.md

 var Button = easyui.Button;
 ```

-Alternatively, if you're using an AMD style `require` the usage is similar to the Node.js case, only make sure that the path to the distribution file is correct.
+Alternatively, if you are using an AMD style `require` the usage is similar to the Node.js case, only make sure that the path to the distribution file is correct.
 The following script should work, assuming it lives in the the `public/scripts/` directory:

 ```js
 var easyui = require('lib/easyui'),